ybulach/pysshrp/README.md

 	/etc/init.d/pysshrpd start

+You also may want to add a `logrotate` configuration for the `/var/log/pysshrpd.log` file:

+	cp docs/logrotate_sample /etc/logrotate.d/pysshrpd

 ## Configuration
 A sample configuration file is available in `docs/config_sample.py`.
 It is actually a Python script and requires Python syntax.